SoftBank, DreamWorks Animation talks cool - WSJ

+UPDATE 2-Qatar Airways closes in on Italy deal, to own minority stake in Indian airline

+* Qatar Airways close to Italy's Meridiana deal (Now leads with Meridiana and Indian airline deal, adds details on those deals)

-Japan's SoftBank Corp's (9984.T) talks to acquire Hollywood studio DreamWorks Animation SKG Inc DWA.O have cooled, the Wall Street Journal reported, citing people familiar with the matter.
+Sept 29 Japan's SoftBank Corp's talks to acquire Hollywood studio DreamWorks Animation SKG Inc have cooled, the Wall Street Journal reported, citing people familiar with the matter.

 DreamWorks Animation shares were down about 9 percent in extended trading.
 Shares had risen about 26 percent to close at $28.18 during market hours on Monday on reports that SoftBank was in talks to acquire the company.